-When all his brothers had been killed by Rama and his army, Meghanada joined the battle.
-His father had been humiliated in the war and his paternal uncle Kumbhakarna had been killed by Rama.
+When Rama and his army had killed all his brothers, Meghanada joined the battle.
+His father had been humiliated in the war, and his paternal uncle Kumbhakarna had been killed by Rama.
 Thus, Indrajit battled with Rama’s army for three days.

 Meghanada even bound Rama and Lakshmana with the Nagpash.
-The king of birds Garuda subsequently freed Rama and Lakshmana from the Nagpash by killing the serpent.
+Garuda, the king of birds, subsequently freed Rama and Lakshmana from the Nagpash by killing the serpent.
 When Meghanada came to know that Lakshman had survived again, he went to his native deity’s secret temple to perform the yagna that would make him immortal.
-Lakshmana and Vibhisana took the chance to face Indrajit in the “Yagnaagaar”, where Indrajit would not touch any weapons
+Lakshmana and Vibhisana took the chance to face Indrajit in the “Yagnaagaar,” where Indrajit would not touch any weapons.

 He fought Lakshman with the yagna and even was able to get away from there.
 But before Indrajit could get armed, Lakshmana chopped his head off his body in a brutal beheading with the Aindrastra.
 His wife Sulochana became Sati upon his death.